xocite/plktio/src/posts/2019/11-November/2019-11-16-storage-sandwich.md

 I primarily use external hard drives just because I like to move my setup around.
 So in my case, I have 2 Western Digital hard drives and one spare that I occasionally sync with the first two.
 I use drives of around the same size (2TB) and partition them with a single partition and GPT header.
 I size the partition around 8% smaller than the full drive size to account for small differences in size between manufacturers and for a bit of breathing room should I want to do some partition changes later.
 Connecting the devices via USB-3 is a must so you'll need to use `lsusb` to check which root hub you are plugging in the devices.

 # Merged device layer
 I'm not sure what the correct term is for this but I consider it to be the merged device layer.
 Essentially, how multiple devices get represented as a single whole.
-This layer usually takes care of duplicating, striping, reading, and writing data from the physical drives independented of where it's located.
+This layer usually takes care of duplicating, striping, reading, and writing data from the physical drives independently of where it's located.

 Although mdadm is my go-to on Linux, I have been tempted by btrfs' software RAID.
 I think for ease of use, I'll continue to stick with mdadm until another challenger comes along.